kt-chan/dbt-airflow-docker/README.md

-# Apache Airflow and DBT using Docker Compose
+# Apache Airflow and DBT on Apache Spark with Hudi support, using Docker Compose
 Stand-alone project that utilises public eCommerce data from Instacart to demonstrate how to schedule dbt models through Airflow.

 For more Data & Analytics related reading, check https://analyticsmayhem.com